-Earlier this year we were delighted to welcome our new Community Links Workers Louisa Richardson and Carol Orr to Dunbar Medical Centre.
+Earlier this year we were delighted to welcome our new Community Links Worker Louisa Richardson to Dunbar Medical Centre, and recently she has been joined by Sarah Tomlins.
 Their role is wide and relatively new.
 In this blog, Louisa describes more about her work and what she can offer patients…

-In January this year my colleague Carol Orr and I joined the Royal Voluntary Service as the new Community Links Workers for Dunbar and East Linton.
-This was a role new to both to us and the Royal Voluntary Service so naturally it was very exciting for everyone involved.
+In January 2021 I joined the Royal Voluntary Service as the new Community Links Worker for Dunbar and East Linton.
+This was a role new to the Royal Voluntary Service and so naturally it was very exciting for everyone involved.
 Social Prescribing is an initiative started in 1984 that focusses on the benefits of helping people tackle non-medical issues that affected their overall wellbeing.

 The Community Link Worker service is part of Social Prescribing, a holistic and person-centred way of empowering people to identify areas they would like to improve in their lives and working with them to make those changes.
 It can be a little tricky to describe exactly what social prescribing and the link worker service can do, I have heard it described is as a way to “fill in the gaps by connecting people with community resources”.
 This could be anything from signing up to and attending an education course, trying new ways of managing anxiety, improving physical fitness all the way to helping somebody overcome barriers to employment.